Welcome to our weekly digest of news, views and ideas that could affect the health and longevity of us kids on the Far Side Of 55.

 Personal Stories From Working Retirees:

-Also read an article tittled 8 Reasons to Work in Retirement.
+Also read an article tittled Working in retirement.

 You’d probably enjoy hearing from them, too.
-Just click on the following blue link: Real Reason Retirees Are Still Working
+Just click on the following blue link: 8 Good Reasons To Work After Retirement

 New Brain Health Survey’s Shocking Findings: